-Huge games like the Super Bowl repeatedly invite the question, “Does God care who wins this or any other game?”
+As sure as the annual competitions themselves, championship games repeatedly invite the question—at least among those who care about such things—“Does God care who wins this or any other game?”

 The default answer, of course, is that God has better things to do with His time than concern Himself with the outcome of a game, and like so many knee-jerk responses to big questions, it sounds airtight and difficult to refute.